On Episode 10 of The Edge of Innovation, we explore web design best practices and discuss Paul’s new book on this topic.

 Jacob: I got you.
 Excellent.
 So, in some ways, this is a very brief overview.
 I would encourage you to check out Paul’s e-book.
 But this is all section one, Get Found Online.
 Now we’re going to go from the bones to a bit more of the appearance.
 Part two is all about the design and usability of a website.

 Paul: Yeah.
-And you know, I think, you know, we’ve talked a lot in different talks about the way you design your home, the way you set a table.
+And I think we’ve talked a lot in different talks about the way you design your home, the way you set a table.
 And those all invite either good reactions or bad reactions.
 There’s this story I heard once of this family who, a neighbor would always show up just at dinnertime.
 And they, of course, wouldn’t be rude and said, “Well, why don’t you eat with us?”
 This went on for weeks.
 And they finally got an idea.
 And so, the guy came over one day, and they were chatting, “Oh, why don’t you eat dinner with us?”
 So, they had dinner and everything.
 They took the dishes and put them on the floor for the dog to clean.
 Then they picked them up and put them in the cabinet.
 He never came back.

 Jacob: Right.
 A good experience for them.